hit2sjtu/CVPR_2017_notes/README.md

 Topics **not included** here but I am also interested with:

-1. Image/video captioning
+1. Image/video Captioning
-2. Visual question answering
+2. Visual Question Answering
 3. Vision & Sports
 4. Edge detection & semantic segmentation
 5. Video / temporal analysis
 6. Denoising/deblurring
-7. human action analysis
+7. Human action analysis
 8. Texture/style network

 **If you want to see all CVPR 2017 papers, please refer to the CVF open access of all CVPR 2017 papers:**